harkano/maddie/README.md

 Note that the moveset is designed by a very open JSON format, so I'm potentially interested in adapting this for a variety of PBTA movesets.
 I just wanted to run Masks first :) e.g.
 ![JSON Data](https://i.imgur.com/qmUCXWW.png "JSON")

+# Future Enhancements

+I've got a protoype of prefix changing in the 2.0 version, but it loses a lot of command parsing flexiblity.

+I'm also interested in connecting i

+# Credits

+Special Graphics thanks to - Chordial#6969